MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

     00d41747 8945ec          mov     dword ptr [ebp-14h],eax ss:002b:0053fdd4=cccccccc
     ```

-7. Use the source window to examine the line of code that we have hit.
+6. Use the source window to examine the line of code that we have hit.

     ```
     size_t size = DetermineStringSize();
     ```
     In this line of code we see that *size* is set by calling DetermineStringSize().

+**Set the break on access breakpoint for the DetermineStringSize function**

-8. We will use a similar approach to find the address of the DisplayText!DetermineStringSize function, and set a breakpoint on memory access.
+1. We will use a similar approach to find the address of the DisplayText!DetermineStringSize function, and set a breakpoint on memory access.
 Because the function will just be read from memory for execution, we need to set a r - read breakpoint.

     ```
     0:000> dx &DisplayText!DetermineStringSize